-Where a student misuses the school's ICT systems or internet, we will follow the procedures set out in our Behaviour for Learning policy.
+Where a student misuses the school's ICT systems or internet, we will follow the procedures set out in our Behaviour Policy.
 The action taken will depend on the individual circumstances, nature and seriousness of the specific incident, and will be proportionate.

-Where a staff member misuses the school's ICT systems or the internet, or misuses a personal device where the action constitutes misconduct, the matter will be dealt with in accordance with the staff disciplinary procedures.
+Where a staff member misuses the school's ICT systems or the internet, or misuses a personal device where the action constitutes misconduct, the matter will be dealt with in accordance with the staff disciplinary procedures and/or the managing allegations against staff policy.
 The action taken will depend on the individual circumstances, nature and seriousness of the specific incident.